 Learn more about the Hemophilia Alliance

-The National Hemophilia Foundation (NHF) is dedicated to finding better treatments and cures for inheritable bleeding disorders and to preventing the complications of these disorders through education, advocacy and research.
-Established in 1948, the National Hemophilia Foundation has chapters throughout the country.
+The National Bleeding Disorders Foundation (NBDF; formerly the National Hemophilia Foundation [NHF]) is dedicated to finding better treatments and cures for inheritable bleeding disorders and to preventing the complications of these disorders through education, advocacy and research.
+The foundation was established in 1948 and has chapters throughout the country.
 Its programs and initiatives are made possible through the generosity of individuals, corporations and foundations as well as through a cooperative agreement with the Centers for Disease Control and Prevention (CDC).

-The IHTC has a long history of collaborating with and supporting NHF.
-Dr. Amy Shapiro, co-founder, CEO and Co-Medical Director of IHTC, served for many years as a member of NHF’s Medical and Scientific Advisory Council (MASAC).
+The IHTC has a long history of collaborating with and supporting NBDF.
+Dr. Amy Shapiro, co-founder, CEO and Co-Medical Director of IHTC, served for many years as a member of the foundation's Medical and Scientific Advisory Council (MASAC).
 MASAC is composed of physicians, scientists and other medical professionals with a wide range of expertise on bleeding disorders, blood safety and infectious disease.

-IHTC collaborates with NHF to promote ongoing training for HTC clinical staff across the country.
+IHTC collaborates with NBDF to promote ongoing training for HTC clinical staff across the country.
 These efforts include the Partners in Bleeding Program which is a national program originally established by IHTC.
 The Partners program offers multiple live training sessions at basic and advanced levels as well as online learning modules.
-IHTC also provides financial support for NHF’s social work and physical working groups.
+IHTC also provides financial support for NBDF’s social work and physical working groups.